Nepal has returned to normal after the recent protests. Book your trek with confidence.

 Manang

 The altitude on the eighth day gets even higher as we hike toward the village of Ledar.
-Today we will have to walk for 5 hours on a scenic path.
+Today we will have to walk for 4–5 hours on a scenic path.
 Beginning with a flat trail, with increasing altitude, it becomes more rugged.
 In the meantime, the views of the mountain peaks and deep valleys will continue to entertain us.
 As we ascend, we will pass through smaller villages and see the changes in vegetation.
-With a final push at a slightly difficult section, we will arrive at Ledar, a small settlement at an altitude of 4,250.
-Here we will have more clearer view of the mountains with
+With a final push at a slightly difficult section, we will arrive at Ledar, a small settlement at an altitude of 4,250 m.
+Here we will have clearer view of the mountains.

 Today, we will trek from Ledar to Thorong High Camp through rocky terrain and higher altitudes.
 The trail begins with a steep climb followed by a descent towards the banks of the Marsyangdi River.
 After walking a few hours along the river, we will cross it on a wooden bridge and continue climbing up to reach the Thorong Phedi.
 Here we will take a short break to catch our breath before approaching a steeper path.
 After crossing this section of the trail, we will finally arrive at the high camp.
 Once we reach Thorong High Camp, we will prepare for the challenging day ahead with proper meals and rest.
 This will be our last stop before crossing the Thorong La Pass.